kapilaa/gravity-frontend/README.md

 This is Toto task based project
-In this is implemented on React, Node, Mongo, Express This is front repository which is created on react js first clone this project by using this command
+In this is implemented on React, Node, Mongo, Express This is frontend repository which is created on react js first clone this project by using this command

 git clone https://github.com/kapilaa/gravity-frontend.git